 Notes: The eggs I use are about 50 g each without shells.

 黃糖 (EC用原蔗糖) 35克

 Preheat oven to 350ºF/180ºC.
 Line baking tray with parchment paper or silicon mat.
-In a large bowl, combine and sift together the tapioca flour, sweet rice flour, all purpose flour, cocoa powder and baking powder (if using).
+In a large bowl, combine and sift together the tapioca flour, sweet rice flour and cocoa powder.
 Set aside

 Combine milk, sugar, butter and salt in a saucepan.
 Set pan over low heat until the butter has melted.
 Turn heat up and bring mixture to a rolling boil.
 Remove from heat.